 A second mode involves placing both the lead and trail welding wires in the Tandem MIG pulse mode.
 Synchronization of frequency (or integer multiples of each other) is a requirement for this mode, and the feed speeds of both must be varied simultaneously to limit the amount of independence between fill and penetration.

-The industries that gain the most from tandem welding include:
+The industries that gain the most from this welding process include:

 - Shipbuilding manufacturing process